danascheider/skyrim_inventory_management/docs/api/resources/inventory-list-items.md

 When this happens, the corresponding list item on the aggregate list is also automatically updated to stay synced with the other lists.
 When the aggregate list is synced, the `notes` value may be shortened, changed, or concatenated with notes from matching items on other lists, depending on which changes were requested.

-Requests may specify two fields to update: `quantity` (integer, greater than 0) and `notes` (any string).
+Requests may specify up to three fields to update:
+* `quantity` (integer, greater than zero)
+* `notes` (any string)
+* `unit_weight` (decimal, 1 decimal place, greater than or equal to zero)

 Requests attempting to update `description` will result in a validation error.

+When updating `unit_weight`, the `unit_weight` value will be updated for all inventory list items belonging to the same game and matching the description.
+This is to prevent the aggregate list from getting out of sync with the values on its child list items.

 This route supports both `PATCH` and `PUT` requests.
 The only difference between these requests is the HTTP method; requests are handled by the same code regardless of the method.